Logarithmic sheaves of complete intersections: Basic definitions and examples

 the quotient of this monomorphism is denoted by $\txprime$, see \cite[§ 1.1.3]{Se}; it is supported at the singular locus of $X$.
 For further reference, we write its defining exact sequence:

 The \emph{sheaf of vector fields on $\pn$ tangent to $X$}, denoted by $\txx$, is defined as the kernel of the composed epimorphism $\tpn \onto \tpn|_X \onto N'_{X/\pn}$, yielding the exact sequence

-The main motivation for introducing $\txx$ is given by \cite[Proposition 3.4.17]{Se}; namely, $H^1(\txx)$ and $H^2(\txx)$ are the tangent space and the obstruction space of the semiuniversal space of locally trivial deformations of the embedding $X \hookrightarrow \pn$.
-Here we show that $\calt_\sigma(1)$ is a subsheaf of $\txx$ and, to a certain extent, describe the quotient $\txx/\calt_\sigma(1)$.
+The main motivation for introducing $\txx$ is given by \cite[Proposition 3.4.17]{Se}; namely, $H^1(\txx)$ and $H^2(\txx)$ are the tangent space and the obstruction space of the semi-universal space of locally trivial deformations of the embedding $X \hookrightarrow \pn$.
+Here we show that $\calt_\sigma(1)$ is a subsheaf of $\txx$, and, in addition, we describe, to a certain extent, the quotient sheaf $\txx/\calt_\sigma(1)$.